In Many Memories of Late Autism Experts Drs. Ivar Lovaas (EIBI) and Bernie Rimland

 Throughout the late 1960s and '70s, Lovaas and colleagues implemented aversive consequences, such as electric shocks and spanking, to stop a child's aggressive and self-injurious behaviors.
 They even yelled "no!" if answering inaccurately and also rewarded—or reinforced—correct responses and when otherwise behaving properly.
-As time passed, the technique became abolished, and Lovaas and colleagues only used presumed antecedents and consequences—particularly, reinforcement and extinction (the process by which all reinforcement becomes discontinued)—to change behavior and teach new skills.
+Further, the antecedents and consequences were presumed to change behavior.
+But, as time passed, such linear approach to behavior management was discontinued.

 According to Mace (1994) in the Journal of Applied Behavior Analysis, we were beginning to move "beyond behavior modification" with "a return to behavior analysis" in the mid-1980s (also see, i.e., Walsh, 1997; Pelios, Morren, Tesch, & Axelrod, 1999; Mace & Critchfield, 2010).

 Derived from B.F.
 Skinner's early work, Applied Behavior Analysis (ABA) is an evidence-based approach to learning that relies on a functional analysis of behavior by initially analyzing historical consequences and previous behavioral responses to antecedent stimuli before attempting to change the contingencies in the current environment—whether the behavior surrounding those contingencies is internal, verbal, and/or overt.
-That way, the practitioner can accurately determine the causes and function of the behavior, as well as anticipate the procedures that will work most efficiently (this is often accomplished through data collection, assessments, and behavior intervention plans).
+That way, the practitioner can accurately determine the causes and function of the behavior, as well as anticipate the procedures that will work most efficiently (this is often accomplished through data collection, functional assessments, and behavior intervention plans).

 While ABA is broadly studied for a variety of diagnoses in a number of other situations, board certified behavior analysts (BCBAs) tend to utilize it exclusively for children on the autism spectrum.